 assessing the policy development process to facilitate enhanced cross community deliberations, and effective and timely policy development.

-Given the unique nature of ICANN’s role and structure it does not have a readily identifiable set of individuals to whom it owes fiduciary duty.
+ICANN is a unique institution, its accountability requirements cannot be captured by reference to familiar types of organizations (e.g., standards body, foundation, international organization, self-regulatory organization, private corporation).
 This coupled with the tension that naturally can occur between the interests of global Internet users versus those of the stakeholders that participate in ICANN and are directly impacted by its decision-making makes ICANN extremely difficult to benchmark against other entities.
 In addition, as ICANN has over the years adopted and refined a variety of processes and procedures, the ATRT is not seeking an audit of whether processes and procedures are in place (i.e., a Sarbanes-Oxley audit), but rather a focus on reviewing and assessing the quality of the decision-making as a result of the processes and procedures.

 Previous efforts at ICANN specific to accountability and transparency include: a study in 2007 by the One World Trust organization, the adoption by the ICANN Board in 2008 of Accountability and Transparency Frameworks and Principles, and the activities of ICANN’s President’s Strategy Committee in 2008 and 2009 on Improving Institutional Confidence.